-Spectacular snow-capped peaks, a world-class train system and a reassuring sense of safety make Switzerland an enviably perfect family travel destination.
+Spectacular snow capped peaks, a world-class train system and a reassuring sense of safety make a Switzerland vacation an ideal family travel destination.
 But with so much beautiful scenery and so many picturesque towns and villages, where exactly should you go?
+And how do you make the beauty resonate when visiting Switzerland with kids?
 We’ve taken the guesswork out of the equation with a weeklong itinerary that will give you a true taste of all (the chocolate!) that Switzerland has to offer.

-We suggest pairing a few days in your “fly-in” city with four days in a mountain destination — of which there are plenty.
+We suggest pairing a few days in your “fly-in” city (usually Zurich, Geneva or Basel) with four days in a Swiss Alps mountain destination — of which there are plenty.
 Switzerland wins the Alpine prize, with 48 peaks spread over 4,000 meters.
 This approach will allow you to tick the boxes on iconic sights while leaving ample time to appreciate the stunning vistas with a minimum of fuss.

 Art lovers will want to stop into Fraumünster (Church of Our Lady) to see the Chagall windows.
 Visit in the morning for the best light and bring paper to let your kids imitate his swirling romantic style.
 Nearby, the twin towers of the Grossmünster cathedral, one of Zurich’s landmarks, offer great city views from the top.

 Our Family Travel Advisors will work with you to book accommodations, recommend activities and more, all with one-on-one support.
 Click to send us a request >